fbpx

 4. Organize and sort your materials

-Decide which items you’d like to store in a closet or other long term storage area and which materials you’ll be using frequently.
+Think through your projects in the coming months and decide which items you’d like to store in a closet or other long term storage area and which materials you’ll be using frequently.
 Store away any sharp tools that you do not want accessible by students.

 Your 8 Step Plan to Organizing Your Art Room